 Older citizens, immigrants, natives and young families are usually concerned about job stability and benefits.
-On-the-job training is always welcomed and appreciated since skills and expertise must be kept up-to-date and new ones must constantly be acquired and mastered.
+On-the-job training is always welcomed since expertise must be kept up-to-date and new skills must be acquired and mastered.

-Job enlargement and job enrichment are highly valued.
-The objective is to motivate.
+Job enlargement and job enrichment are motivating.
 Job enlargement by increasing the duties and exposure of an employee towards organizational objectives and job enrichment by assigning additional responsibilities normally reserved to higher level employees.

-Most if not all Montrealers consider an increase in salary definitely interesting and appreciated, but would also be concerned about advancement and work conditions.
-For most professionals, job prestige and the degree of responsibility are considered as prestigious.
+Most if not all Montrealers definitely appreciate an increase in salary but would also be concerned about advancement and work conditions.
+For most professionals, job prestige and the degree of responsibility are definitely seen as prestigious.

 Discovering the many aspects that characterize Montreal and Montrealers